WB panchayat elections: Repolling in nearly 700 booths; BJP, TMC in war of words over violence | Politics

 The decision for repolling was announced after reviewing reports of violence and tampering with ballot boxes and ballot papers, they added.

-Polling was held on Saturday in over 61,000 booths for the three-tier panchayat elections.
+Polling was held on Saturday in over 61,000 booths for the three-tier panchayat elections, with a voter turnout of 80.79 per cent.
 In several places, ballot boxes were looted, set on fire and thrown in ponds, leading to violence.

 A total 5.67 crore people living in the state's rural areas were eligible to decide the fate of 2.06 lakh candidates in 73,887 seats of the panchayat system.